 Psychology graduates have a wide choice of career options.
 You could follow a career in psychology, business or marketing, or you could transfer your skills to a different area such as law or education.

 Psychology gives you a deeper understanding of yourself and other people.
 This insight can help you become more fulfilled in your future career, and more successful in working with other people.

-At Durham, you’ll be part of one of the UK’s top five psychology departments (Complete University Guide league table 2019), which is recognised for its world-leading research (Research Excellence Framework 2014).
+At Durham, you’ll be part of one of the UK’s top 10 psychology departments (ranked 8th in the Complete University Guide 2022), which is recognised for its world-leading research (Research Excellence Framework 2014).

 During your degree, you’ll have access to excellent research facilities, including a virtual reality suite and EEG labs.
 Students can gain specialist hands-on experience through Durham's Research Assistant Scheme.

 A psychology degree at Durham prepares you for a career through skills development and personal support.
 Placement modules and employability retreats will further your employability skills and career prospects.

 Psychology courses equip you with valuable skills that can be applied to a wide range of careers.
 These skills include: